top of page

 Client Story: Kitchen

-I worked on a kitchen for my client Lottie, who is married with two young children.
-Having the girls quite soon after moving in left Lottie and her husband little time to organise the kitchen.
+For this project I decluttered and organised the kitchen of my client Lottie, who is married with two young children.
+They live in a new-build house and having the girls quite soon after moving in left Lottie and her husband little time to organise the kitchen.

 I had an in-person consultation with Lottie, we discussed her wishes for the space and what she felt was working and what wasn't.